-Starting your own business will give you a chance to serve your clients on your own terms, try new approaches, and structure the firm in a way that works best for you.
+Starting your own practice will give you a chance to serve your clients on your own terms, try new approaches, and structure the firm in a way that works best for you.
 However, it can also be frightening because of the uncertainties associated with new ventures.
 You may ask, “Is it Time to Start My Practice?”

 Running a business adds a myriad of new financial, management, and legal responsibilities.
 That’s why you need to seek the guidance of a Raleigh legal planning team.
 While economic and management irresponsibility might sink your business, failing on the legal ones can attract lawsuits and other liens.